 NEW SERVICE MODELS

-- The Living Well Hub – the “front door” to mental health services, delivered by a multidisciplinary team from primary and secondary care and the voluntary sector.
-The Hub is an open access offer, with no thresholds or eligibility criteria, to help people who are experiencing a ‘wobbly day’.
+- The Living Well Network Hub – the “front door” to mental health services, delivered by a multidisciplinary team from primary and secondary care and the voluntary sector.
+The Hub was an open access offer, with no thresholds or eligibility criteria, to help people who are experiencing some mental distress.

 - The Living Well Network – a community of providers, support agencies, statutory organisations and people who help citizens of Lambeth live well by resolving problems that trigger mental ill health, including housing, employment, debt, benefits and isolation.

-- The Integrated Personalised Support Alliance – an alliance contracting model that has helped 200 people with complex mental health needs move out of rehabilitation wards into community settings.
+- The Integrated Personalised Support Alliance – an alliance contracting that has helped 200 people with complex mental health needs move from rehabilitation services into living more independently in community settings.
 The IPSA is recovery focused and supports people to improve physical and mental health and work towards goals in education, employment and training.

 “The Living Well Network Hub in North Lambeth was launched in 2013 as a large-scale prototype for Lambeth’s ‘new front door to mental health’.
 The launch marked a key milestone in Lambeth’s ambition to turn the system on it’s head and start to redistribute resources and practice toward mental health prevention and in support of the primary care services striving to reduce the number of people experiencing mental health crisis.”
 Jo Harrington